 The UE shall abort the registration update procedure and the N1 NAS signalling connection, if any, shall be released locally.

-If the UE has initiated the registration procedure in order to enable performing the service request procedure for emergency services fallback, the UE shall inform the upper layers of the failure of the emergency services fallback (see 3GP P TS 24.229 [14]).
+If the UE has initiated the registration procedure in order to enable performing the service request procedure for emergency services fallback, the UE shall proceed as specified in subclause 5.5.1.3.6A.
 Otherwise, the UE shall proceed as described below.

 d) REGISTRATION REJECT message, other 5GMM cause values than those treated in subclause 5.5.1.3.5, and cases of 5GMM cause values #11, #22, #31, #72, #73, #74, #75, #76 and #77, if considered as abnormal cases according to subclause 5.5.1.3.5.